 - Explore the direction or style the artist used.

 - What type of sculpture is it?
 Is it a sculptural portrait, kinetic art, statue, figurine, modern sculpture, found an object, equestrian statue, rocket relied upon, or cameo?
 Check this for types of sculptures.
 There are many types of sculpture.
 Different resources have different definitions and explanations.
 Be sure to check out this resource as well.

-- What is the model in the sculpture is it a human figure, fantasy figure, allegorical figure, or an animal figure?
+- What is the model in the sculpture is it a human figure, a fantasy figure, an allegorical figure, or an animal figure?

 - What are sculpture modeling techniques evident?